harvardinformatics/informatics-website/docs/index.md

 template: home.html
 ---

-# About us
+## About us

 The Harvard Faculty of Arts and Sciences Informatics Group (FAS Informatics) is a small group of scientists and software developers working to advance research and teaching by facilitiating computational analysis of scientific data, primarily in biology.
 We work closely with data-generating scientific cores and with students, postdocs, and faculty generating data to help make research and discovery efficient and productive.
-You can read more about who we are and what we do below.

-## Bioinformatics

 The mission of the Bioinformatics Core includes training, consulting, and research.
 We run workshops on a variety of subjects of interest to researchers at Harvard and beyond, focusing on introductory and intermediate topics designed to introduce scientists to tools and techniques for the computational analysis of biological big data.
 We provide one-on-one advice to individuals or lab groups who need assistance with figuring out bioinformatics approaches or debugging computational methods.
 We conduct research, both grant-funded and as part of collaborations with labs on campus, with a general focus on method development and best practices investigations to meet the needs of the research community.

+Read more about the people in our group below:

+## People

 <div class="row card-row">